 But it’s worth remembering that treatments for prostate cancer are improving, as are survival rates.
 Some cases of prostate cancer are also considered to be ‘low risk’, which means they grow slowly or not at all.
 Cancers like these can be actively monitored, without the need for treatment at that time, if at all, depending on how much they progress.

-And even with faster-growing cancers, the earlier they’re caught the better – and the more effective your treatment is likely to be.
-Therefore, it’s important to be aware of key signs and symptoms to look out for, so you can make an appointment with your doctor if you have any concerns.
+And even with faster-growing cancers, the earlier they’re caught, the better – and the more effective your treatment is likely to be.
+Therefore, it’s important to know the key signs and symptoms to look out for, so you can make an appointment with your doctor if you have any concerns.

-We’ve pulled together some of the most common ones below…
+We’ve also pulled together some of the most common ones below…

 Early warning signs of prostate cancer